-- Copy the AwardBIOS Flash Utility (awdflash.exe) from the Software folder of the support DVD to the floppy disk with the latest BIOS file. - Boot the system in DOS mode using the bootable floppy disk you created earlier. - 4.
-When the A:> appears, replace the bootable floppy disk with the floppy disk containing the new BIOS file and the Award BIOS Flash Utility. - At the prompt, type awdflash then press <Enter>.
+- Copy the AwardBIOS Flash Utility (awdflash.exe) from the Software folder of the support CD to the floppy disk, CD ROM or a USB flash disk with the latest BIOS file. - Boot the system in DOS mode using the bootable floppy disk, CD ROM or a USB flash disk you created earlier. - Under the DOS mode, use <X:> (X stands for the name of the disk assignment) to switch to the folder of floppy disk, CD ROM or USB flash disk you saved the BIOS fileand AwardBIOS Flash Utility. - 5.
+At the prompt, type awdflash then press <Enter>.
 The Award BIOS Flash Utility screen appears.

-Type the BIOS file name in the File Name to Program field, then press <Enter>.
+6. Type the BIOS file name in the File Name to Program field, then press <Enter>.

-- Press <N> when the utility prompts you to save the current BIOS file.
-The following screen appears. - The utility verifies the BIOS file in the floppy disk and starts flashing the BIOS file.
+- 7. Press <N> when the utility prompts you to save the current BIOS file.
+The following screen appears. - The utility verifies the BIOS file in the floppy disk, CD ROM or a USB flash disk and starts flashing the BIOS file.